top of page

 Should We Pray to Mary?
 What the Bible and History Say . . .

-Growing up Catholic and later becoming Protestant in high school, the question of whether we should pray to Mary or the saints — or only to Jesus — is something I used to often wonder about.
+Growing up Catholic and later becoming Protestant in high school, the question of whether we should pray to Mary or the saints; or only to Jesus, is something I used to often wonder about.
 It’s not something I bring up to cause division or negativity, but because I believe it’s worth thoughtful discussion.
 My hope in writing this is to look honestly at what the Bible says, how history shaped this practice, and how different traditions understand it.
-To answer this fairly, i
+To answer this fairly, it’

 Hilda Castillo-Landrum